reifydb/reifydb/testsuite/functional/readme.md

 # Functional Tests for ReifyDB

-This module contains functional tests to ensure the entire database system behaves correctly across different variations/ implementations.
+This module contains functional tests to ensure the entire database system behaves according to the specification.

 ## 🧪 What’s Tested